The hidden costs when buying a home in Spain

 Beware hidden costs

-You may not realise that there are also other, ‘hidden’ costs you will need to consider throughout the buying process, such as fluctuating currency exchange rates, which can have a significant effect on the price of your property, any deposit you pay, and ongoing payments to look after your Spanish property.
+You may not realise that there are also other, ‘hidden’ costs you will need to consider throughout the buying process, such as fluctuating currency exchange rates.
+These can have a significant effect on the price of your property, any deposit you pay, and ongoing payments to look after your Spanish property.

 The Property Buyer’s Guide to Currency will help you: